PrincewillIroka/World-Universities-App/README.md

 ## World Universities App
 A React Native app that provides users with information of thousands of top Universities around the World.  \

+#### Features
-From the app, users can search for institutions by their names or by the countries in which they are.  \
+- Users can search for institutions by their names or by the countries in which they are.
-Users can also visit the official websites of these institutions and add/remove institutions as favourites.  \
+- Users can visit the official websites of these institutions.
+- Users can also add/remove institutions as favourites.

 ### Download from Google Play Store
 https://play.google.com/store/apps/details?id=com.princewilliroka.worlduniversitiesapp